cuissoft/customerManager/README.md

-this repository contains code to make a client manager
+this repository contains code to make a client manager.